awsdocs/aws-step-functions-developer-guide/doc_source/input-output-contextobject.md

 ```

 **Note**
-For context object data related to `Map` states, see [Context Object Data For Map States](#contextobject-map)\.
+For context object data related to `Map` states, see [Context Object Data for Map States](#contextobject-map)\.

 ## Accessing the Context Object<a name="contextobject-access"></a>

 To access the context object, first specify the parameter name by appending `.$` to the end, as you do when selecting state input with a path\.
 Then, to access context object data instead of the input, prepend the path with `$$.`\.
-This tells Step Functions to use the path to select a node in the context object\.
+This tells AWS Step Functions to use the path to select a node in the context object\.

-This example task state uses a path to retrieve and pass the execution ARN to an Amazon SQS message\.
+This example task state uses a path to retrieve and pass the execution Amazon Resource Name \(ARN\) to an Amazon Simple Queue Service \(Amazon SQS\) message\.

 ```
 {